G-constant-roll inflation: G-inflation

-As before, in the specific situation in which the parameter $\mathcal{A}\rightarrow0$, we can recover the expression for the tensor-to-scalar ratio $r$ in the frame of the GR, where the parameter $r$ is reduced to $r\simeq16\epsilon$.
-Also, in the limit in which the function $|\mathcal{A}|\gg1$, the Eq.(\ref{19b}) associated to the tensor-to scalar ratio for G-inflation becomes $r\simeq4\sqrt{\frac{2}{27}}\frac{16\epsilon}{\mathcal{A}\sqrt{n}},\,\mbox{with \,$n\neq 0$}$.
+Here, in the specific situation in which the parameter $\mathcal{A}\rightarrow0$, we can recover the expression for the tensor-to-scalar ratio $r$ in the frame of the GR, where the parameter $r$ is reduced to $r\simeq16\epsilon$.
+Also, in the limit in which the function $|\mathcal{A}|\gg1$, the Eq.(\ref{19b}) associated to the tensor-to scalar ratio for G-inflation becomes $r\simeq4\sqrt{\frac{2}{27}}\frac{16\epsilon}{\mathcal{A}\sqrt{n}}$, with $n\neq0$.
 In the following, we will analyze the constant roll condition in the framework of G-inflation.
-In order to obtain analytical solutions for our model, we will study the simplest case in which the coupling function $G(\varphi,\chi)\propto\varphi$ i.e., $\nu=1$ and $n=0$.
+In order to obtain analytical solutions for our model, we will study the simplest case in which the coupling function $G(\varphi,\chi)\propto\varphi$ \textit{i.e.}, $\nu=1$ and $n=0$.
 Also, in this scenario we will analyze the coupling function $G(\varphi,\chi)$ given by $G(\varphi,\chi)\propto\chi$, in which the powers $\nu=0$ and $n=1$, respectively.
 In both cases, we will study two specific situations depending on the sign of the arbitrary integration constants associated to Hubble parameter.
+As a more rigorous case, we will study the model for the coupling function $G(\varphi,\chi)$ depending to both variables $\varphi$ and $\chi$.